-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 "In most Administrations, that would have gotten Tillerson fired, so I wondered if he ever actually said it," Bolton says.
 "And if he hadn't, why did Trump tell me he had?"

-Bolton adds in the memoir that Kushner later told him Trump thought he had done a "great job" in the aftermath of that episode, which to Bolton "meant I would probably make it through the end of my fourth day on the job."
+Bolton adds that Kushner had told him Trump thought he had done a "great job" early on in his tenure, which to Bolton "meant I would probably make it through the end of my fourth day on the job."

 'Cool' invasion of Venezuela